Engee documentation

 Conclusions

-The example demonstrated the use of an ORB detector to automatically find key points and match them on two images.
-The constructed homography allowed the images to be aligned, and combining them made it possible to create a panorama.
+The example demonstrated the use of the ORB detector to automatically find key points and match them on two images.
+The constructed homography made it possible to align the images, and combining them made it possible to create a panorama.